 How to Train a Dog to Walk on a Leash – 7 Steps

 Published: Last updated: by Jessi Larson Affiliate Disclosure: We hope you love the products we've recommended!
 As an Amazon Associate we earn a small share from qualifying purchases.Going on walks with your dog is a wonderful activity.
 But first things first, you need to figure out how to train a dog to walk on a leash.
+We’ll show you how in these 7 easy steps!

 Guide to How to Train a Dog to Walk on a Leash

-As you’re trying to figure out how to train a dog to walk on a leash, the good news is that with patience and the right instruction, your dog will be ready in no time.
+Believe it or not, walking on a leash really doesn’t come naturally to dogs without training.
+The good news is that with patience and the right instruction, your dog will be ready to walk on a leash in no time.
 Here’s how.

 1. Get Ready